 There many things that you can do to prevent the meter from being installed on your property and to have your voice heard.
 The city will only respond to our call to action if public commentary is significant.
 We have organized action items below.
-While each is valuable, the first 5 are of highest priority.
-Once you have gone through the list, keep coming back to this web page for more updates.
+This can be applied in your area if you are not in Naperville.

 Please note that NSMA cannot advise whether or not to do any of the following.
 Each homeowner must make this decision after considering and accepting responsibility for any ramifications.

-2) Verbally Refuse: Tell UPA (the contracted installers) that you do not want the meter to be installed and you do not want them on your property.
+2) Verbally Refuse: Tell installers that you do not want the meter to be installed and you do not want them on your property.
 Here’s how….NSMA Refusal Suggestions 04-19-2012

-3) Lock your fence: Homeowners in our community and around the country are locking their fences with bike locks and chains when the meter is located in the back yard.
-UPA is not allowed to climb fences.
+3) Lock your fence and your other property: Homeowners in our community and around the country are locking their fences with bike locks and chains when the meter is located in the back yard.

 4) Give your dog fresh air: Smart Meter installers and postal service workers are a lot alike – they do not like dogs that may be aggressive.
 Give your dog fresh air in front of your electric meter.

 5) Make a Financial donation to our non-profit organization.
-Even a $10 donation will help offset our legal and communication costs.
-We are seeking donated items that we can auction as well.
+Even a $10 donation will help offset our legal costs.
 See our Donate page for more details or click here:

-Optional: Post “Do Not Install” Notice to Front Door or Window:
+Post “Do Not Install” Notice to Front Door, ideally INSIDE your window:

-PLEASE NOTE: The UPA installers have been instructed by the City to IGNORE ALL SIGNS.
-These signs will not divert an installer.
-Nonetheless, you should show your notices of no consent.
+PLEASE NOTE: The some installers have been instructed to IGNORE ALL SIGNS.
+These signs may not divert an installer.
+Nonetheless, you should clearly post your notices of no consent.

 Post “No Trespassing” Signs: Homeowners in our community and around the country are reiterating their rights to protect their property by posting a NO TRESPASSING sign clearly near your meter, in their yards, on their fences and/or front doors.